Charles Lindsay Orr-Ewing

 Charles Lindsay Orr-Ewing (8 September 1860 – 24 December 1903) was a Scottish Tory politician.

 The youngest son of Sir Archibald Orr-Ewing and Elizabeth Lindsay Reid; he was educated at Harrow School.
 After travel in the East, he was commissioned as a captain in the 3rd Argyll and Sutherland Highlanders.
 He was Member of Parliament for Ayr Burghs from 1895, until he died of heart failure in 1903 aged 43.

+Orr-Ewing married first in 1888 Hon.
+Beatrice Mary Leslie Hore-Ruthven (born 4 June 1871, died 24 March 1930), daughter of Walter Hore-Ruthven, 9th Lord Ruthven of Freeland.
+They were divorced in 1894, and she later re-married Major Charles Malcolm.
+There were two children: